Law of large numbers for the maximum of the two-dimensional Coulomb gas potential: Introduction

 \subsection{Setting and main result}

 We are interested in proving a law of large numbers for the maximal value of the random electrostatic (or logarithmic) potential generated by the particles of a two-dimensional Coulomb gas - sometimes also called a 2d log-gas, or ``two-dimensional, one-component plasma'' (\TDOCP).
-We start by recalling the definition of the \TDOCP.